-Certain of the proposed amendments will further streamline Port purchasing procedures, which, in turn, will increase staff efficiency and result in a savings of Port staff time as fewer items will be required to comport with Board agenda requirements.
+Certain of the proposed amendments will further streamline Port purchasing procedures, which, in turn, will increase staff efficiency and result in a savings of Port staff time to execute administrative type items without requiring Board agendizing and resolutions.
 Otherwise, the proposed action does not have any budget or staffing impact.